Traumatic Brain Injury: Types, Treatments and Recovery

 - Complicated TBI are events where the CT scan or brain MRI is abnormal.

-Most common causes of TBIs
+Most Common Causes of TBIs

 Most traumatic brain injuries are caused by falls, especially among children and older people.
 Other common causes of traumatic brain injuries include: